 Minnesota Literacy Council provides your organization with a full-time, qualified and energetic AmeriCorps VISTA member dedicated to realizing your project's goals.
 You and your VISTA receive training and technical assistance at all stages of project implementation.
 As a host site and Literacy VISTA partner, you provide the vision and project plan and are responsible for on-site supervision of the VISTA and day-to-day oversight of the project.

-Projects may involve creating new programming, making improvements to an existing program to increase effectiveness, or expanding the scale or reach of a program.
+By creating new programming, making improvements to existing programs, or expanding the scale or reach of programs, Literacy VISTA projects allow agencies to: serve more individuals, reach a greater audience, more deeply impact causes of poverty, and expand the quality and quantity of program offerings.
 Our expectation is that the results of the project will be integrated into and sustained by your organization after the VISTA project ends.
-A typical project is renewed for three years.
+A typical project is renewed for 3-5 years.

-Is the Minnesota Literacy Council's Literacy VISTA program right for my organization?
+Is Minnesota Literacy Council's Literacy VISTA program right for my organization?

 Any private nonprofit organization, educational institution, or public agency working with communities in poverty in Minnesota is eligible to apply.
-Projects may focus on building capacity for the following types of literacy services:
+Projects may focus on the following types of literacy services:

 - School Readiness (preparing young children for kindergarten; parent education and family literacy)

 - K-12 Success (getting school-aged children and youth reading at grade level; boosting literacy skills; increasing academic engagement; supporting on-time graduation and/or transitions to post-secondary education)